manuelkiessling/hands-blocks-cannons/docs/DEPLOYMENT.md

 ### DNS Configuration

-All hostnames are at the same subdomain level under `dx-tooling.org`:
+All hostnames are at the same subdomain level under `dx-tooling.org` (single-level, hyphen-separated namespacing):
-- Lobby: `hands-blocks-cannons.dx-tooling.org`
+- Lobby: `gestures-apps.dx-tooling.org`
-- Game sessions: `{sessionId}-hands-blocks-cannons.dx-tooling.org` (e.g., `abc123-hands-blocks-cannons.dx-tooling.org`)
+- Game sessions: `{sessionId}-{appId}-gestures.dx-tooling.org` (e.g., `xf46zra-blocks-cannons-gestures.dx-tooling.org`)

 If you already have a wildcard A record for `*.dx-tooling.org` pointing to your server, no additional DNS configuration is needed.